abhi777/Solve_mate/README.md

 # Solvemate v0.0.1

-This is a Telegram Bot built using Python which can reply to queries and text data present inside images using ChatGPT API.
+This is a Telegram Bot developed using Python which can reply to queries and text data present inside images using ChatGPT API.

 The link to my Telegram Bot is https://lnkd.in/dgW9uic5.